openreferral/hsds-validator/README.md

 Once the service has been launched you can verify that the API is up by hitting http://localhost:1400/health.
 If everything is ok you should get a blank page (or a 200 response).

-## OpenAPI definition

-The micro-service has an OpenAPI 2.x compliant definition that is automatically generated on startup.
-You can find the OpenAPI (Swagger) definition here http://localhost:1400/swagger.
-You can parse the OpenAPI definition with any popular API tool like [Swagger](https://swagger.io/tools/swagger-ui/), [Postman](https://www.getpostman.com/), etc and start interacting with the service.

 ## API operations